galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 >
 {: .hands_on}

-Finally we will re-run **RNA STAR** in order to integrate the information about the new splicing events in the analysis.
+Finally, we will re-run **RNA STAR** in order to integrate the information about the new splicing events in the analysis.

 > <hands-on-title> Sequence alignment with STAR</hands-on-title>
 > 1. {% tool [RNA STAR](toolshed.g2.bx.psu.edu/repos/iuc/rgrnastar/rna_star/2.7.10b+galaxy3) %} with the following parameters: